OpenGeoVis/PVGeo/joss/paper.md

 environments for a single project.
-Unfortunately, geoscientists are often left without a toolset for visual integration across those different data types, like pairing well locations, resource models, and geological in Figure 2, which can hinder their ability to interpret the spatial relationships of varying data types.
+Unfortunately, geoscientists are often left without a toolset for visual integration across those different data types, like pairing well locations, resource models, and geological models, which can hinder their ability to interpret the spatial relationships of varying data types.